GjinRexhaj/Sierpinski-Fractal-Generator/README.md

 A command-line automated testing class with it's own main method.
 Implemented with java.awt.Robot.

 ## Documentation
-All of the documentation for this project can be found in this README file and the Javadoc folder,
+All of the documentation for this project can be found in this README file and this repo's Javadoc: https://gjinrexhaj.github.io/Sierpinski-Fractal-Generator/